Hello, world

 You can run terraform apply

-to make these changes, but remember that you won’t be able to update the service to use images from your ECR repo until you actually push an image there.
+to make these changes, but remember that your service won’t work properly until you actually push an image to your new ECR repo.
 Follow these instructions provided by AWS to authenticate your Docker CLI with your new ECR repo.

 Conclusion